awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/stepfunctions/Readme.md

 You will find these examples:

-- **CreateStateMachine** - Demonstrates how to creates a state machine for AWS Step Functions.
+- **CreateStateMachine** - Demonstrates how to create a state machine for AWS Step Functions.
 - **DeleteStateMachine** - Demonstrates how to delete a state machine for AWS Step Functions.
-- **GetExecutionHistory** - Demonstrates how to retrieve the history of the specified execution as a list of events.
 - **GetExecutionHistory** - Demonstrates how to retrieve the history of the specified execution as a list of events.
 - **ListActivities** - Demonstrates how to list existing activities for AWS Step Functions.